esrlabs/git-repo/README.md

     md %USERPROFILE%\bin
     curl https://raw.github.com/esrlabs/git-repo/master/repo > %USERPROFILE%/bin/repo
     curl https://raw.github.com/esrlabs/git-repo/master/repo.cmd > %USERPROFILE%/bin/repo.cmd

 ###### Git Bash ######

     mkdir ~/bin
     curl https://raw.githubusercontent.com/esrlabs/git-repo/master/repo > ~/bin/repo
     curl https://raw.githubusercontent.com/esrlabs/git-repo/master/repo.cmd > ~/bin/repo.cmd

 * Add Repo to your path environment variable: %USERPROFILE%\bin;
 * Create a HOME environment variable that points to %USERPROFILE% (necessary for OpenSSH to find its .ssh directory).
 * Create a GIT_EDITOR environment variable that has an editor executable as value.
 For this, first add the home directory of the editor executable to the path environment variable.
 GIT_EDITOR can than be set to "notepad++.exe", "gvim.exe", for example.

 ### Setup steps for Linux ###

 ##### Downloading and installing Git and Python #####
 * sudo apt-get install git-core
+* Since our Repo requires Python 3.3, we recommend to change the first line of the ~/bin/repo executable to:

+    #!/usr/bin/env python3.3

-* Since our Repo requires Python 3.3, use the following commands to switch between multiple Python versions:
+* Alternatively, use the following commands to switch between multiple Python versions:

 <!-- code block -->